 Who LiraLora is for

-LiraLora is for people doing real multi-step AI work where continuity matters: recurring characters, educational content, reusable assets, and team handoffs that should not collapse into screenshots and prompt fragments.
+LiraLora is for people doing multi-step AI work where continuity matters: recurring characters, educational content, reusable assets, creative systems, and project handoffs that should not collapse into scattered screenshots and prompt fragments.

-It is especially strong for people who want to get the most out of their own hardware first, then choose cloud services only where local equipment stops being the practical answer.
+It is also a strong fit for people who want to use their own hardware first, then choose cloud services only when local equipment stops being the practical answer.

-People trying to get more out of AI without becoming prompt engineers
+People who want better AI results without becoming prompt engineers

 If you have real workflows and real reasons to use AI but still struggle to get reliable results, LiraLora is built to help.
-It is for people who want a steadier, easier way to produce good outcomes repeatedly without having to learn quirky model hacks, memorize prompt tricks, or constantly reverse-engineer why one run worked and the next one did not.
+It gives the work more structure so you do not have to memorize prompt tricks, reverse-engineer why one run worked, or rebuild the same context over and over.

 Parents and educators

-LiraLora is a strong fit for parents and educators creating early-reader books, homeschool lesson materials, and other child-friendly educational content that benefits from controlled language and consistent visuals.
+LiraLora is a strong fit for parents and educators creating early-reader books, homeschool lesson materials, activity sets, and other child-friendly educational content that benefits from controlled language, review points, and consistent visuals.

 Creators building content for audiences

-For YouTube creators, Instagram artists, TikTok storytellers, and other audience-driven creatives, LiraLora helps turn recurring visual and content ideas into workflows that stay more consistent from post to post, series to series, and campaign to campaign.
+For YouTube creators, visual storytellers, social creators, and independent publishers, LiraLora helps recurring ideas stay more consistent from post to post, series to series, and campaign to campaign.

 Teams and organizations

-Teams get value when continuity becomes shared instead of living in scattered notes and half-remembered decisions.
-LiraLora is designed to help teams work from the same project truth with less handoff friction.
+Teams get value when project context becomes shared instead of living in scattered notes, private chats, and half-remembered decisions.
+LiraLora is designed to support clearer project boundaries, reusable memory, and less handoff friction as collaboration features mature.

 People running local AI

-If you already work with local models or bring your own provider keys, LiraLora gives that setup more structure.
+If you already work with local models or bring your own provider endpoints, LiraLora gives that setup more structure.
 The point is not lock-in.
-It is helping local-first work feel more organized, repeatable, and easier to steer, while still letting you offload specific heavy tasks to cloud services when that is the smarter choice.
+It is to make local-first work more organized, repeatable, and easier to steer while still leaving room for selective cloud offload.

 These are the first strong fits, not the ceiling.
-The product is expanding into adjacent workflow families that benefit from the same shared core: guided orchestration, durable memory, user learning, and replayable refinement.
+LiraLora is expanding around a shared core: guided orchestration, durable memory, visible review points, provider choice, and replayable refinement.

 See the product in context: